QuarkChain/ethminer/README.md

 - `--shard-id` defines one specify shard to mine. shard id 0 ~ 3 are Ethash.
 - `--cuda-devices` defines specify GPUs to mine.
+- `--farm-recheck` defines check interval in milliseconds for changed work.

 Noted that if you want to mine multiple shards, please open multiple terminals.